j-huff/inventree-tui/README.md

 ## Installation

-InvenTree TUI can be install via PyPi using the command `pip install inventree-tui`.
+InvenTree TUI can be install via PyPi using the command `pipx install inventree-tui`.
+Using `pipx` rather than `pip` installs the application in its own virtual environment, ensuring that the dependencies of different applications do not conflict with it.

 Once installed, launch the TUI using the command `inventree-tui` or by running the library module as a script (`python -m inventree-tui`).
 You will have to configure the required environment variables first (see below).